rff-glitch/Office365/README.md

 Right-click the script file (e.g., activate.cmd) and select "Run as administrator" if available.
 - **Follow on-screen prompts (if any)**.
 - **Restart your computer after the script completes**.
--Open an Office app to verify installation and activation.
+- Open an Office app to verify installation and activation.
-##Note: Specific script details are not provided, and some files may be missing.
+## Note: Specific script details are not provided, and some files may be missing.
 Refer to the repository for the latest status or contact the owner for assistance.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.